Draft Squid 6T Operational Plan

 The research shows that for every 3 that are observed captured, we estimate a fourth sea lion died that wasn't able to be seen.

-From this information, we know that fishing in SQU6T is having a very low impact on the sea lion population – estimated sea lion deaths in the fishery have averaged between 4-6 over the past 5 years, which is estimated to have less than 1% impact on the total population over a 5 year period.
+From this information, we know that fishing in SQU6T is having a very low impact on the sea lion population – over the last 5 years, it is estimated that fewer than four sea lions were killed in this fishery each year on average which is estimated to be having less than a 1.5% impact on the population in the long term.

 Bottom trawl infographic